DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

 * More secure data destruction
     * Crypto-shredding
         * cryptographic erasure
-            * 1. Data is encrypted with a strong encryption engine
+            1. Data is encrypted with a strong encryption engine
-            * 2. keys used to encrypt the data are then using a different encryption engine
+            2. keys used to encrypt the data are then using a different encryption engine
-            * 3. keys from the second round of encryption are destroyed
+            3. keys from the second round of encryption are destroyed
-        * PROD --> data cannot be recovered
+        * PRO --> data cannot be recovered
         * CON --> High CPU and performance overhead
     * Destroyig Media Data
         * **Degausing**